 - Fanlore’s expenses are its share of allocated server hardware, maintenance and colocation costs (access all program expenses).

-- Legal’s expenses consist of filing fees and registration fees for conferences and hearings (access all program expenses).
+- Legal’s expenses consist of registration fees for conferences and hearings (access all program expenses).

 - Budgeted expenses include US$100.00 for producing flyers for virtual cons and US$400.00 for other convention outreach activities on behalf of the OTW (access all program expenses).